bengilbertcodes/battleships/README.md

 Add an exit key for the user to be able to break out of the game at any point.

 Different board sizes.
+Either randomly chosen or picked by the user from a list of options.

-Different ship sizes.
+Different ship sizes and this should include more cpu logic.
+When a hit is scored, cpu could try adjacent locations to sink larger ships.

 ### Data model/Technologies/structures used